SalahBadreddine/car-rental-management-saas/API_INTEGRATION_GUIDE.md

 2. **Image Uploads**:
    - Always use `multipart/form-data`.
    - The `file` field is standard for single file uploads.
+   - For cars: use `primaryImage` and `galleryImages` fields.

 3. **Tenant Context**:
-   - For public pages, always ensure you have the correct `tenantId` (from the slug lookup) before making other requests (like listing locations).
+   - For public pages, always ensure you have the correct `tenantId` (from the slug lookup) before making other requests.
+   - Admin endpoints automatically use `tenant_id` from the JWT token.